-Mike Anderson’s BBQ falls within our top five BBQ haunts in Dallas, Texas.
+Mike Anderson’s BBQ is definitely one of our top BBQ haunts in the Dallas area.
 We know BBQ is so very subjective and everyone has their own idea of how the plate should play out, but when dining on smoked meats we have a few bits of criteria.
 The meat should be tender, smoky, juicy, and have some sort of interesting characteristic on the outside that compels another bite.

 This sounds all so easy to create as most of us have created this in our backyards at some point.
 But this can be difficult for a restaurant that plays out this scenario each day with consistent regularity.
 Anderson’s is such a spot.

 Located in the Medical District on Harry Hines at Butler, just a few blocks from the very best beef enchiladas in Dallas (Escondido), Anderson’s can prove difficult to enjoy for lunch due to the huge crowds.
 Besides having a great location for most any restaurant, the food is affordable and spot on.